Diversity – in all its forms

 In an Innocence/Guilt focused culture, schools focus on deductive reasoning, cause and effect, good questions, and process.
 Issues are often seen as black and white.
 Written contracts are paramount.
 Communication is direct, and can be blunt.

-Societies with a predominantly Honor/Shame worldview teach children to make honorable choices according to the situations they find themselves in.
-Communication, interpersonal interaction, and business dealings are very relationship-driven, with every interaction having an effect on the honor/shame status of the participants.
+Societies with a predominantly Honour/Shame worldview teach children to make honourable choices according to the situations they find themselves in.
+Communication, interpersonal interaction, and business dealings are very relationship-driven, with every interaction having an effect on the honour/shame status of the participants.

 3. Power/Fear